 Please don't respond to the entire mailing list

-There are many occasions when you receive an email where you are only one addressee of many, requesting your attendance, the submission of something or just providing you with information.
-This could be an interest group, a mailing list, but also your department or university.
-Be very careful when you respond to these emails and make sure you only respond to the original sender.
+There are many occasions when you receive an email where you are only one addressee of many, requesting your attendance, the submission of something, or just providing you with information.
+This could be an email to an interest group, a mailing list, but also to staff members of your department or university.
+Be very careful when you respond to these emails and make sure that, unless your email contains substantive information that is important to people beyond the sender, you only respond to the original sender.

 Careful with the reply-to-all button!

 Too many academics just hit the “reply-to-all” button indiscriminately.
 Most of the time this “only” causes some annoyance to the other hundred (thousand?) people on the mailing list, aggravated when more than one person makes the same mistake.
 Sometimes however the effect might be more serious:

 - Do you really want your whole department to know that you have a doctor’s appointment, your dog has died, or you are at home waiting for the plumber?

 - Worse still, do you want the whole university to enjoy the quip to the sender about the great time you had in the pub the other night.

 - Or more practically, would you enjoy having to create a new exam because sending it to your entire department instead of the department’s administrator had made it invalid.

 Update 14 November 2016: A perfect illustration of the chaos that can ensue in large organizations is the estimated 186 million needless emails that led to a crash of the NHS email system.